For Immediate Release: August 8, 2011

 SYRCL is the leading voice for the protection and restoration of the Yuba River and greater Yuba Watershed.
 Come help clean up the Yuba River and meet SYRCL’s new Executive Director, Caleb Dardick, by signing up for SYRCL’s 14th annual Greater Yuba Clean-Up and Restoration Day on Saturday, September 17th.
 Registration for your favorite site begins August 20 online at www.yubariver.org.
-Caleb will begin as Executive Director of SYRCL beginning September 12, 2011.
+Caleb will begin as Executive Director of SYRCL on September 12, 2011.

 Did you enjoy this post?